CCI-MOC/hil/docs/rest_api.md

 The object will have at least the following fields:

         * "name", the name/label of the node (string).
-        * "project", indicates whether the node belongs to a project, displaying None if not and the name of the project if so.
+        * "project", indicates whether the node belongs to a project, displaying null if not and the name of the project if so.
         * "nics", a list of nics, each represted by a JSON object having at least the following fields: